-A student is considered to have been enrolled in a class if the student received an end-ofterm grade notation that is displayed on his/her official transcripts.
-It is a headcount of enrolled students.
-When shown by discipline/subject or division, headcount is taken in each class and represents duplicated students across the classes.
+A student is considered to have been enrolled in a course if the student received an end-ofterm grade notation that is displayed on their official transcripts.
+It is a headcount of students.
+When shown by department, headcount is taken in each class and represents duplicated students across the classes.